Ornithopter models EV5 and EV6

 - [183 oz]

-The fuselage and driving the mechanism of the EV4 were used again in the EV5.
+The fuselage of the EV4 were used again in the EV5.
 The fuselage was extended and a T-tail unit was added like the EV1.
-The inner (arm) wing was actively twisted and the twisting of the hand wing was aeroelasticly.
+The inner (arm) wing was actively twisted and the twisting of the hand wing was aeroelastic.
+The wing linkage had to be adjusted accordingly.

 - first flight